itsmekoko/brightly/README.md

 ## Contributing

 We welcome contributions from the community!
-If you have ideas for improvement, bug reports, or would like to add new features, please create an issue or submit a pull request." > README.md
+If you have ideas for improvement, bug reports, or would like to add new features, please create an issue or submit a pull request.